Zambeef Products to invest $100m to implement expansion strategy

 Zambeef Products, a cold chain foods and retail business, has announced an investment of $100 million over the next three to five years to implement an expansion strategy for its core operating units.

-The Alternative Investment Market (AIM) listed company has 236 retail outlets in Zambia and West Africa.
+The Alternative Investment Market (AIM) listed company has 236 retail outlets in and West Africa.
 It is also among the largest suppliers of beef in Zambia.

 The investment is likely to increase the row cropping capacity of Zambeef Mpongwe Farm by two times apart from delivering considerably enhanced production efficiency and capacity across the downstream food value chains.